 Starts at $0 + state fees and only takes 5-10 minutes

-The distribution business definition most often means paying assets out of a fund, account, or security to an individual.
-We’ll help you understand how this distribution definition differs from other definitions of the word.
-We’ll also explain how understanding the definition of distribution can help you prepare yourself and your company for retirement and beyond.
+The business definition of distribution most often means paying assets out of a fund, account, or security to an individual.
+This guide explains this definition in greater detail, including how distributions can help people prepare themselves (and their companies) for retirement and beyond.

-In this article, we’ll use the word “distribution” to refer to the disbursement of assets from a fund, account, or individual security to an investor or individual beneficiary.
+In this article, “distribution in business” refers to the disbursement of assets from a fund, account, or individual security to an investor or individual beneficiary.

 There are three main types of distributions that investors should understand.
-We’ll walk you through them.
-The definition of distribution most relevant to investors like you include:
+Some of the most relevant types of distributions include:

 With securities like stocks or bonds, distributions come in the form of payment interest, principal, or dividends to shareholders or bondholders.
 Corporations can reinvest their profits back into their business.
 However, distribution advantages include a corporation’s ability to pay a portion of the profit to its shareholders in the form of a dividend.